mcavorsi/LMI/README.md

 # LMI

-Matlab codes created with fake examples to solve various LMI's.
+Matlab codes created with fake examples to solve various LMIs.
 Must have YALMIP installed on Matlab to run them.